All Episodes

 So let me tell you where we are so you understand.

-Everything that we have seen leading up to today, all indicators are we have been dead on accurate that Republicans will take over the House, but that should not stop any of you from voting.
+Everything that we have seen leading up to today, all indicators are we have been dead on accurate, that Republicans will take over the House, but that should not stop any of you from voting.

-But anecdotally, I've been getting information all day from all over the country.
+I'm very careful about stuff like this, but anecdotally, I've been getting information all day from all over the country, and Georgia, we expect to be close.

 We expect it to be close in New Hampshire.